-When you show the visitors the improved version of a product or product model that can better fill their needs, this would bring a smile on their face and they can walk away more satisfied with their purchase.
+When you show the visitors the improved version of a product or product model that can better fill their needs, this would bring a smile to their faces and they can walk away more satisfied with their purchase.

 However, you can be the most successful in cross-selling and upselling only when you can truly understand what your customers value and then show them those products that meet their needs better.

 Statistics have found that nearly 69.57% of online shoppers leave their carts without finally making the purchase.

 Though there are many reasons behind it, one of the reasons is complex forms with a lot of form fields that make the checkout form clumsy and boring for the customers.